Lehrhaus English Style Sheet

 - When in doubt, highlight or embed a comment.

-- Footnotes should be used sparingly.
+- Footnotes should be used for citations, but extended discussions should be kept to a minimum.
+In-text citations and hyperlinks should be utilized when possible.
 When necessary, please refer to the latest edition of the Chicago Manual of Style.

 - Leave one space between a punctuation mark and the subsequent sentence.